|Home / Advocate / MD Care Act|

 The MD CARE Act is a shining legislative success, exemplifying what can be achieved through genuine public-private partnerships to transform the biomedical research and drug discovery landscape.
 So many critical programs were made possible because of the bill and follow on reauthorization.
 But while much has been accomplished, more remains undone and in need of federal support to continue driving and leveraging non-federal funding.
 Some of the major challenges today include:

-The Muscular Dystrophy CARE Reauthorization Act will address these issues to ensure the law continues driving toward improved outcomes for all Americans impacted by the muscular dystrophies and to achieving the scientific discoveries and breakthroughs necessary to develop treatments and therapies to increase patient lifespan and to enhance quality of life.
-By enacting the reauthorization bill, Congress will ensure this landmark law retains its focus on the most pressing issues, drivers greater levels of coordination and collaboration, and encourages continued public-private partnership.
+The Muscular Dystrophy CARE Act Amendments of 2014 will address these issues to ensure the law continues driving toward improved outcomes for all Americans impacted by the muscular dystrophies and to achieving the scientific discoveries and breakthroughs necessary to develop treatments and therapies to increase patient lifespan and to enhance quality of life.
+By enacting the amendments, Congress will ensure this landmark law retains its focus on the most pressing issues, drivers greater levels of coordination and collaboration, and encourages continued public-private partnership.

 About Original MD-CARE Act